How much does it cost to install access control system?

 Palm vein biometric technology delivers a 99.99991% accuracy rate with virtually zero false accepts.
 The system uses near-infrared light to read the unique vein pattern inside your palm, creating an identity template from over 5 million data points—a pattern so unique that even identical twins don't share it.
 Because it scans internal vein structure, accuracy is unaffected by cuts, dirt, or skin surface changes.
 The system also checks for liveness during each scan to prevent spoofing with photos or artificial hands, and verification completes in under 2 seconds.

-Can biometric systems integrate with our existing access control infrastructure?
+Can biometric systems integrate with existing access control infrastructure?

 Yes. ePortID's biometric scanners integrate seamlessly with virtually all existing access control systems through standard Wiegand or OSDP protocols.
 The palm vein reader acts as a credential reader that sends signals to your current door controllers, electric strikes, mag-locks, turnstiles, or gate systems—so there's no need to replace your entire infrastructure.
 The system can be configured for standalone operation, networked across multiple locations for centralized management, or set up as a hybrid requiring both biometric verification and existing card or PIN systems for multi-factor security.
 Integration typically takes one to two days per location depending on system complexity.